OlegBEZb/Personalize-Expedia-Hotel-Searches/README.md

       2. Extreme trees
 7. skopt for catboost (on 3k epochs would be fine to understand the potential?)
 8. Catboost split evaluation into batches and avg
+9. Run CatBoost on local CPU with 400 features for night

 ## Unsorted backlog
 1. use position as a feature but ONLY when random is False